erica-prog/erica-prog.github.io/README.md

 [Scrollytelling](https://posit.co/blog/closeread-prize-announcement/) stories let you explain complicated concepts to readers as they scroll down the page.
 You could build up a complicated plot layer-by-layer, zoom in on a famous map, highlight a key quote from an interviewee, or even animate your web graphics.

-You can visit my scrolltelling website here: [Financial Risk Analysis using the OGARCH model](https://erica-prog.github.io/)
+You can visit my scrollytelling website here: [Financial Risk Analysis using the OGARCH model](https://erica-prog.github.io/)

 # Abstract